Eternity: Love & Songs

-Eternity ~Love & Songs~ (stylized as ETERNITY ~Love & Songs~) is the first cover album by Japanese pop-R&B singer-songwriter Kumi Koda.
+Eternity ~Love & Songs~ (stylized as ETERNITY ~Love & Songs~) is the first cover album by Japanese pop-R&B singer-songwriter Koda Kumi.
 It contains hip-hop and electronic arrangements of many older Japanese songs released between 1970 and 1990.
 The album charted at No. 3 on Oricon and remained on the charts for fourteen weeks.
 The release of the album was also to celebrate Koda Kumi's ten years as an artist.

 "Be My Baby" and "Megumi no Hito" became the two promotional tracks for the album.
 A remix of "Megumi no Hito" can be found on Koda Kumi Driving Hit's 4 and a "Be My Baby" remix is found on Beach Mix.

 The album is certified Gold for shipment of 100,000 copies.

 Information

-Eternity ~Love & Songs~ is the first cover album by Japanese singer-songwriter Kumi Koda, released October 13, 2010.
+Eternity ~Love & Songs~ is the first cover album by Japanese singer-songwriter Koda Kumi, released October 13, 2010.
 The album contains hip hop and electronic arrangements of various Japanese songs released during the 1970s and 1980s.
 It charted No. 3 on the Oricon Albums Charts and remained on the charts for fourteen consecutive weeks.
 The album's release was also to celebrate Kumi's tenth anniversary as a solo artist, having debuted on December 10, 2000, with her song "Take Back."

 Although the album contained predominately songs from the 1970s and 1980s, Kumi also covered "0-ji Mae no Tsunderella," which was recorded and released by her younger sister, misono, earlier in the year. misono had also covered Ouyang Fei Fei's "Love•Is•Over" on her cover album Cover Album, released in January 2009, which Kumi also covered for this album (track #2).

 To help promote the album, the tracks "Be My Baby" (stylized as "BE MY BABY") and "Megumi no Hito" (め組のひと / Best of Me) were used as the two main promotional tracks.
 Both tracks were later given music videos on the first DVD to her ninth studio album Dejavu.
 The music videos for the two songs mirrored each other in color coordination and overall style.
 "Be My Baby," which was more aggressive than its 1989 counterpart by Japanese band COMPLEX, was performed with Kumi and her dancers dressed in black in a dark room, while an LED dance floor flashed with "Be My Baby" in white on a black background.
 "Megumi no Hito" kept the overall upbeat jazz vibe of the original 1983 song by seven-man doo-wop group Rats & Star, and had Kumi and her dancers donning modified cocktail server uniforms in a white room, while the LED dance floor would flash black letters on a white background.

 Of the songs on the album, "Be My Baby" became the most popular, having been performed the most at several venues.
 This included a-nation's 10th Anniversary for Life Charge & Go!, the Japan-Vietnam Friendship Music Festival and at Isle of MTV Miyakojima.